Dr-Hack-N-Sniff/SnapMaker-U1-Status-light/README.md

 ---

-# v1.2.1 safe configuration changes
+# Safe configuration changes (introduced in v1.2.1)

-v1.2.1 uses the following recovery model:
+v1.2.1 introduced the following recovery model, which remains in use in v1.2.2:
 **Detect -> Validate -> Back up -> Modify**

 For install and repair: